w3f/polkadot-wiki/docs/maintain-guides-society.md

 ### 3. Member Phase

-Once you become a member of society, a few things you need to be aware of.
+Once you become a member of society,  you will get back the deposit that you have reserved during the bidding.
+A few things you need to be aware of.
 First, you should vote on candidates who applied for the membership for every rotation period.

 ![Society Vote Defender](assets/society/vote_defender.jpg)